Dance_N_Culture_PinkStudio_DRAFTS_315_September 08, 2019.jpg

 Style: Bollywood

 Rajvi Dedhia is a dancer, teacher, choreographer, singer, and social media influencer.
 Originally from India, she moved to Toronto in 2021 to pursue a career in the performing arts.
-She has performed on numerous stage and TV shows and has over four years of teaching experience.
+She has performed on numerous stage and TV shows and has over six years of teaching experience.
 Rajvi is trained in various styles, including Bollywood, Ballet, Contemporary, Hip-Hop, Jazz, Salsa, and more.
 She has also achieved excellence in RAD ballet and ISTD modern and jazz examinations.
-As a social media influencer, she shares her passion for dance online, offers Bollywood dance workshops, and manages social media for a dance company.
+As a social media influencer, she shares her passion for dance online, offers Bollywood dance workshops and social media management services.